kitciruelas/soteros_client/RECAPTCHA_SETUP.md

 ```

 ## Important Notes
-- The `.env` file should be in the `frontend/` directory, not the root directory
+- The `.env` file should be in the `client/` directory, not the root directory
-- Make sure to add your domain to the reCAPTCHA site settings
+- Make sure to add your domain to the reCAPTCHA site settings in Google's reCAPTCHA Admin Console
+- The 401 (Unauthorized) error means your domain is not authorized for the site key
+- Add all domains where your app will run (localhost, 127.0.0.1 for dev, and your production domain)
 - The site key is public and safe to use in frontend code
 - Never commit your `.env` file to version control